bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 Note that {numref}`fig:pseudo-potential-energy-cr3bp` shows the potential surface for $\pi_2 = 0.3$, which does not satisfy the numerical stability criteria here for $L_4$ and $L_5$ from Eq. {eq}`eq:lagrange-point-stability-criterion`.
 We're plotting $\pi_2 = 0.3$ to exaggerate the shape of the potential function for clarity.
 :::

 which will be satisfied if $m_1/m_2>24.95994$ or $\pi_2 < 0.0385209$.
-In the Earth-Moon system, that ratio is $m_1/m_2 \approx 81.3$.
-However, in the Earth-Moon system, the $L_4$ and $L_5$ points are slightly destabilized by the influence of the sun.
-Nonetheless, there are clouds of dust which have collected at these points because they are relatively stable.
+In the Earth-Moon system, that ratio is $m_1/m_2 \approx 81.3$, so $L_4$ and $L_5$ are nominally stable.
+However, the $L_4$ and $L_5$ points for the Earth-Moon system are slightly destabilized by the influence of the sun and they aren't completely stable.
+Nonetheless, there are clouds of dust which have collected at these points because they are kinda stable.

-However, other pairs of $m_1$ and $m_2$ do have somewhat more stable $L_4$ and $L_5$ points, in particular, the orbit of Jupiter around the sun.
-There are groups of asteroids, called **trojan asteroids** that cluster around the stable Lagrange points in the orbit of Jupiter, as shown in {numref}`fig:trojan-asteroids-jupiter`.
+Other pairs of $m_1$ and $m_2$ do have somewhat more stable $L_4$ and $L_5$ points.
+In particular, the orbit of Jupiter around the sun has stable equilateral Lagrange points.
+There are groups of asteroids, called **Trojan asteroids** that cluster around the stable Lagrange points in the orbit of Jupiter, as shown in {numref}`fig:trojan-asteroids-jupiter`.

 ```{code-cell}
 :tags: [remove-input, remove-output]